daoanhkhoa123/LangChainStudentChatBotRevisited/readme.md

 )
 ```

+## States (AppState)
+Definition is in ```__init__.py``` under states module
+Include all classes warped in ```@include_in_appstate```, and some additional fields:
+- messages: the accumulated messages produced by the system.
+Defined as list.
+- user_input: the input from user, only keep the nearest one.
+Defined as str.
+- cache: whatever need to be persisted among the nodes, think of it as a junk box, can either be appended or replaced.
+Defined as list

 ## fn_tools

 This is the place where the logics of nodes lie.
 This is the bare level of functional.